bonzofenix/reading-wiki/docs/the_little_black_book_of_workout_motivation.md

 ## DOING THE WORK

+KEY POINTS:

+- Keep all main goals in motion to avoid doubts
+- Our primary enemy to puting the work is resistence.
+- Focus on being the harder to destroy not the best
+- If you don’t like something, do something to change it.
+Don’t complain; just work harder.
+- Happiness tredmill: happiness is persive relatively stable and has a return to the mean behaviour.
+  - Good and bad things that happen to us modify our happines for short period of time.
+  - If big gains on a resource ocurre apply life changes progresively.
+  - If bad things happen is better to do cuts all at once to not prolong the suffering.
+  - Focus on minimalism and intentional living.
+- Be realistic with a mild bias towards optimism.
+- we construct our worldview based on what we pay attention to, not what is.
+- Be skepticism and dubiousness when the cost of failure if high, otherwise be optimistic
+  - Perform premortem when the cost of failure is high, review and reasses throughout the process

 ### __RESISTENCE__

-?
 How far are you willing to go?

-By staying in motion, the roots of doubt and despair can’t take hold and ensnare us.
+By staying in motion, the roots of doubt and despair can’t take hold and ensuare us.
 By doing things, we can’t be stopped by thinking things.

 “Tell me, I’ll forget; show me, I’ll remember; involve me, I’ll understand.”